 The University of Chichester is a public university located in West Sussex, England.
 The University of Chichester can trace its origins back to 1839.

-MSC in Health and Social Care Management degree is awarded by the University of Chichester, upon completion of a ‘Dissertation’.
+The University of Chichester awards MSC in Health and Social Care Management degree upon completing a ‘Dissertation’.

 Who is this course for?

-This MSC in Heath and Social Care Management is designed learners who are seeking a highly paid job, job progression, managerial and leadership roles or for middle and senior executives interested in developing their management and leadership skills to progress for a senior management or leadership role.
+This MSC in Health and Social Care Management is designed for learners seeking a highly paid job, job progression, managerial and leadership roles, or middle and senior executives interested in developing their management and leadership skills to progress for a senior management or leadership role.
 This qualification is also suitable for personal and professional development.

-MSC Health and Social Management provides a variety of careers and encourages learners to gain the skills, knowledge, and understanding that will help them achieve their goals and aspirations.
-Graduates work in the managerial positions such as care organisations, the care commission, NHS, and WHO.
+MSC Health and Social Management provides various careers and encourages learners to gain the skills, knowledge, and understanding that will help them achieve their goals and aspirations.
+Graduates work in managerial positions such as care organisations, the care commission, NHS, and WHO.

-We expect a learner to have sufficient work experience or at least the previous level qualification to study this course.
+We expect a learner to have sufficient work experience or the previous level qualification to study this course.